Keepnet Labs Logo

 Create Urgency or FearConvincing there’s an immediate account issue, Offering fake rewards or Conducting urgent surveys

-Table 1: What is the purpose of vishing attempts?
+Table 1: Purpose of vishing attempts?

 Difference Between Phishing, Vishing and Smishing